-The sequence of the shape across the fixtures is controlled by the order in which you selected the fixtures when you created the shape..
+The sequence of the shape across the fixtures is controlled by the order in which you selected the fixtures when you created the shape.
+You can edit the order by selecting [Fixture Order] in the Shape Edit menu.

 - 1> Press softkey E to select [Adjust Phase and Spread] - 2> Control the phase of the shape using the left hand wheel, or to set in terms of Spread, use the right hand wheel.